 Terminology

 Endoscopic submucosal dissection (ESD) is a minimally invasive endoscopic technique for the treatment of early gastrointestinal neoplasms allowing direct dissection of the submucosal layer of the lesion with en bloc resection.
-Repeat-ESD (Re-ESD) is an endoscopic treatment technique for gastric tumors that locally recur after an initial ESD.
+Repeat-ESD (re-ESD) is an endoscopic treatment technique for gastric tumors that locally recur after an initial ESD.

 Peer review